Infertility is generally defined as the inability to conceive after 1 year of actively trying i.e. having sexual intercourse 2-3 times a week.

 Often, there is a mixture of both male and female factors.
 In some cases, there appears to be no obvious reason and this is termed ‘unexplained infertility’.

-Basic investigations include a semen analysis and, for the female partner, hormone tests and an ultrasound scan of the pelvis.
+Basic investigations of infertility include a semen analysis and, for the female partner, hormone tests and an ultrasound scan of the pelvis.
 Depending on the medical history and basic investigation results, advise will be given on the method of testing for patency of the Fallopian tubes.

 Options for testing tubal patency include: